AlibabaCloudDocs/mongodb/intl.en-US/Product Introduction/What is ApsaraDB for MongoDB?.md

 The storage structure of MongoDB is different from that of conventional relational databases.
 Data in MongoDB is organized at the following levels:

 -   Document: Documents are the basic unit of data in MongoDB.
-A document consists of BSON key-value pairs and is equivalent to a column in a relational database.
+A document consists of BSON key-value pairs and is equivalent to a row in a relational database.
 -   Collection: A collection contains multiple documents.
 It is equivalent to a table in a relational database.
 -   Database: A database contains multiple collections.
 It is equivalent to a relational database.
 You can create multiple databases in ApsaraDB for MongoDB.